They say your life flashes before you when you die.

 It’s your future you see.

 Like when you lean down to kiss my curdled cheeks.
 I see you, my darling.
 Even in grief you are beautiful.
 The way your hair still drifts downwards as if drawn by a curiosity of its own.
-Your sweet lips extended in pert caress as you lean in towards me, the gleam in your green eyes muddled by tears but bright.
+Your sweet lips extend in pert caress as you lean in towards me, the gleam in your green eyes muddled by tears but bright.
 You close them at the moment of impact, and the kiss is as careful as life itself.

 And when we had spent our happy agonies and lay stricken on the bed, you’d rise and lean over me again, as if to recommence, and your hair would loop down to visit my cheeks and you’d brush a strand behind your ear and smile and kiss me gently, lightly on the cheek, as caring as life itself.